alphagov/govuk-lda-tagger/README.md

    `data.titles`, which includes all the titles of the documents.
 2. `python generate_tokens.py` - this will generate a file in `output` called `data.tokens`, which includes all the relevant tokens from the documents.
+2. `python generate_ldac.py` - this will generate a file in `output` called `data.ldac`, which includes all the token count information.

 TODO